-The original residence was primarily a hunting lodge and private retreat for Louis XIII (reigned 1610–43) and his family.
+The original residence was primarily a hunting lodge and private retreat for Louis XIII and his family, who reigned from 1610–43.
 In 1624 the king entrusted Jacques Lemercier with the construction of a château on the site.
 Its walls are preserved today as the exterior facade overlooking the Marble Court.

 Rome, Italy – The Vatican / The Colosseum

-We experienced the cuisine at the Alfredo alla Scrofa Restaurant, walked the Spanish steps in Rome, threw money in the Trevi Fountain to make a wish, walked the halls of the Vatican, saw the Sistine Chapel (which we could not photograph), got to see The Statue of Laocoön and His Sons in person, walked throughout the Colosseum thinking about Russell Crowe’s character in Gladiator, took an authentic Italian cooking class, and was mesmerized by the history and beauty of Rome.
+We experienced the cuisine at the Alfredo alla Scrofa Restaurant.
+Walked the Spanish steps in Rome.
+Threw money in the Trevi Fountain to make a wish.
+Walked the halls of the Vatican and saw the Sistine Chapel (which we could not photograph).
+We got to see The Statue of Laocoön and His Sons in person.
+Walked throughout the Colosseum thinking about Russell Crowe’s character in the movie Gladiator.
+Took an authentic Italian cooking class and was mesmerized by the history and beauty of Rome.